Tim Harwill: Personal life

-While on hiatus, he returned to life as a writer under his family name of T.F.
-Pruden, publishing a half dozen novels, and writing a monthly column for counter-culture publication High Canada Magazine.
-A one-time professional boxer, he's earned raves for his work in a variety of fields throughout a storied life spent largely outside the boundaries of polite society.
-Legendarily reclusive, the rakish outlaw is divorced and lives quietly in small town Alberta.
+While on extended hiatus from the music business, he returned to his first love, and soon made a name for himself as a novelist and writer, under his family name of T.F.
+Pruden.
+As of 2024, he's published seven (7) novels, and spent several years writing a monthly column for cannabis and counter-culture publication High Canada Magazine.
+Legendarily reclusive, the outlaw raconteur and former pro boxer lives quietly in small town Alberta.